the-coding-cave/LearnGITandCLI/GitandGithub/notes/git_tutorial-thenewboston.md

 ` $ git commit -m "message"` commit your changes (modifications) ` $ git status `  should now show nothing to commit, working directory clean.
 And `git diff` should show nothing     as well, because there are no differences.

+### Comparing the Staging Area with the Repository

+`git diff ` only shows differences between the working copy and the respository.
+So if you added the files to the staging area, git diff will not display any differences.

+So how do we compare the staging area to the repository?

+We use `git diff --staged` this compares the files in the staging area with the repository.

+### How to delete files

+ `git rm <file>` removes/deletes the file.
+You also need to commit it, so it takes a snapshot of the point in time where you deleted the file.

+ ### How to move and rename files

+ __rename files__
+ When you rename, you essentially delete a file and add the exact same file with a new name.

+ `git add <newfilename>`
+ `git rm <oldfilename>`

+ `git status` now displays : ` renamed  <oldfilename> -> <newfilename> `

+ __move files__

+ In git moving a file is renaming it.
+So `git mv <oldfile> <newfile>` is an easier way to rename than the steps above.

+ But you can move a file to a folder.
+ `git mv <file> <folder>`

+ ### Working with an Actual Website